MartinGC94/PSRegistry/Docs/Copy-RegKey.md

 ### -Key
 The registry key that should be copied.
 This can either be a string with the registry key path or it can be a Registry key object returned by Get-RegKey.
+If a string is provided the command will internally run Get-RegKey to get the registry key with the minimum amount of permissions needed to copy a key + values and subkeys.

 ```yaml
 Type: RegistryKey